Recognizing Internal Injuries in Young Athletes

 If blood pressure cannot be stabilized, your child will be taken to the operating room for repair of any internal bleeding.

-If blood pressure is stabilized, a CT scan with contrast may be done to search for any internal damage.
+If blood pressure is stabilized, a CT scan with contrast may be done to search for or pinpoint any internal damage.
 Contrast is a special type of dye that is injected into the bloodstream to make the X-ray images easier to read.

 If there is any blood in the urine, a special type of CT scan that includes putting contrast dye into the bladder and kidneys may be done.

-Blood tests that look for liver enzymes in the blood may be done if liver trauma is suspected.
+Blood tests that look for abnormal liver enzymes in the blood may be done if liver trauma is suspected.

-If any of the CT scans show internal bleeding, surgery will be done as soon as possible.
+If any of the CT scans show internal bleeding, surgery will likely be done as soon as possible.

 If there is no evidence of bleeding, your child may be observed or released.